 Patricia Melzer is Assistant Professor of German and Women’s Studies at Temple University.
-She currently is a Research Fellow at the Newhouse Center for the Humanities at Wellesley College.
+She currently is a Mellon Regional Faculty Fellow at the Penn Humanities Forum at the University of Pennsylvania.
 Her research focuses on feminist and queer theories and cultural texts, and women in radical social movements in Germany.
 Her first book Alien Constructions: Science Fiction and Feminist Thought was published by Texas University Press in 2006 and since then her work has appeared in journals such as International Feminist Journal of Politics and Seminar: A Journal of Germanic Studies.
 Her current book project Death in the Shape of a Young Girl: Gender and Political Violence in West German Terrorism examines the participation of women in the left-wing terrorist groups Red Army Faction (RAF) and Movement 2nd June in the 1970s and 1980s.
 The book focuses in particular on the implications of women’s political violence for feminist theories of violence.

 “‘Death in the Shape of a Young Girl’: Feminist Responses to Media Representations of Women Terrorists During the ‘German Autumn’ of 1977.”
 International Feminist Journal of Politics 11:1 (March 2009): 35-61 Melzer-IFJP

 “Maternal Ethics and Political Violence: The ‘Betrayal’ of Motherhood among the Women of the RAF and 2 June Movement.”
 Seminar: A Journal of Germanic Studies 47:1 (February 2011): 81-102 Melzer-Seminar